5 Benefits of Oolong Tea for a Tasty, Healthy Life

 Oolong tea should be used with caution when taking medications for irregular heartbeat.
 Avoid drinking oolong tea 24 hours before a stress test as the ingredients may interact with the adenosine given during a heart stress test.

-Drinking oolong tea along with antibiotics may cause jitters.
-That’s because some antibiotics including Cipro and Trovan decrease the body’s ability to break down caffeine.
+Furthermore, drinking oolong tea along with antibiotics may cause jitters.
+Some antibiotics including Cipro and Trovan decrease the body’s ability to break down caffeine.

 Compounds in oolong tea may inhibit the absorption of iron.
 People who have iron deficiencies should closely monitor their iron levels under the supervision of a health care professional when consuming oolong tea.
 Try to eat food rich in vitamin C and don't drink oolong tea at meal times to reduce the risk of this side effect.